Skip to content

 without kybun

-• Activation of the foot muscles through elastic-springy properties
+• Activation of foot muscles through elastic-springy properties

-The elastic, springy properties of kybun products create targeted instability when walking and standing, which encourages the body to perform constant, subtle balancing movements.
-This permanent muscular activity occurs unconsciously and activates the deep-lying foot and leg muscles in particular.
-Regular exercise strengthens these muscles and supports their natural function.
-Strong foot muscles play a central role in the cushioning and support function of the foot.
-They stabilize the transverse and longitudinal arches, relieve pressure on the ankles and ensure that the forces generated when walking are distributed more evenly over the entire sole of the foot.
-Especially in the forefoot area, where pain is often caused by selective overloading of the metatarsal heads and surrounding nerves, this improved force distribution leads to noticeable pressure relief.
+The elastic-springy properties of kybun products create a targeted instability while walking and standing that stimulates the body to perform continuous, fine compensatory movements.
+This constant muscular activity occurs unconsciously and activates especially the deep foot and leg muscles.
+Regular activation strengthens these muscles and restores their natural function.
+Strong foot muscles play a central role in the foot’s shock-absorbing and supporting function.
+They stabilize the transverse and longitudinal arches, relieve foot joints and ensure that forces generated while walking are distributed more evenly across the entire sole.
+In the forefoot area, where pain often arises from focal overload of the metatarsal heads and surrounding nerves, this improved force distribution leads to noticeable pressure relief.

-Standing and walking on kybun materials also creates a physiological basic tension in the foot and leg muscles.
-This muscle tension not only stabilizes the arch of the foot, but also prevents the forefoot from folding uncontrollably after heel strike.
-This protects sensitive structures such as nerve endings and joint heads from incorrect and excessive strain.
-More on this in the following section.
+When standing and walking on kybun materials, a physiological baseline tension develops in the foot and leg muscles.
+This muscle tension not only stabilizes the foot arches but also prevents the uncontrolled collapse of the forefoot after heel strike.
+Sensitive structures such as nerve endings and joint heads are thus protected from mis- and overload.
+More on that in the next section.

 Balance and EMG